 Green Complex contains 440 mg of Spirulina and 100mg of Trace Minerals per serving (2 capsules) along with supporting herbs, vitamins and minerals.
-Ingredients found in Green Complex are clinically proven in studies by UC Davis, Institute of Medicine (US) Committee on Military Nutrition and International Immunopharmacology to enhance the bodies response to viral contagion.
+Ingredients found in Green Complex have been clinically shown in studies by UC Davis, Institute of Medicine (US) Committee on Military Nutrition and International Immunopharmacology to enhance the bodies response to viral contagion.

 Spirulina Modulates the Immune Response

-Spirulina has long been revered for its ability to strengthen the immune system.
-Because it actively promotes cell regeneration, it helps wounds heal quicker, and makes recovery from illnesses occur faster.
+Spirulina has long been revered for its ability to support the immune system.
+Because it actively promotes cell regeneration, it helps wounds heal, and makes recovery occur faster.
 Spirulina fortifies one’s immune system, leaving the person less likely to experience colds, flus, and other contractible illnesses.

 Spirulina is made up of essential amino acids which assist in general nutrition.
 These amino acids found in Spirulina activate the immune system when a foreign attack is present.
 Working as an antiviral agent, it targets the uptake, penetration, and multiplication of viruses in the bodies’ cells – inhibiting viruses at every step.

 In a study where blood cells were observed before and after administration of Spirulina it was found that natural killer cell function and cytolysis was improved in more than 50% of subjects.
 (3)